251027-Java/fantasy/README.md

 cd fantasy
 ```

-Further documentation can be found on how to set up the frontend and backend in their respective directories.
+Further documentation can be found on how to set up the frontend and backend in their respective directories' README.